pivotal-cf/pivnet-resource/metadata/README.md

 * `included_files` *Optional.* A list of files or components included with this file.

-## File Groups

-The top-level `file_groups` key is written to during `in` but is not read from during `out`.
-Therefore it cannot be used to set file groups when creating or updating a release.

 ## Dependency Specifiers

 The top-level `dependency_specifiers` key is optional.